oumist/lab1-git-race/description.md

 * @ComponentScan: works alongside @Configuration in order to tell Spring where to find other @Component, always on the package where the application is located.

 If the developer wants to replace one of these three annotations for a different one, it would be necessary to substitute the unwanted annotation.

+## How to access the password generator

+The password generator is found in the path /password.
+You can easily find a link at the bottom of the welcome page.

+## How works the password generator

+When you access the password generator, you have to enter one or more words to generate a password.
+The words entered are encrypted using AES, which is a symmetric encryption algorithm.
+The secret key used is the actual date with the next format: yyyy-MM-dd HH:mm:ss.

+If none words are input, the password isn't generated.
+Otherwise, it shows the password and statistics about it:
+* Number of characters (length)
+* Number of special characters
+* Number of uppercase letters
+* Number of lowercase letters
+* Number of digits

+## How to modify the password generated

+Below the stadistics, you can modify the password specifying how many characters you want to add at random positions.
+These characters can be:
+* special characters
+* uppercase letters
+* lowercase letters
+* digits
+* random characters

+When a negative number is input, it is ignored.